-Amy Goldberg has been appointed Chief Financial Officer of Hebrew Union College-Jewish Institute of Religion (HUC), effective May 4, 2020.
-An innovative and results-oriented leader, Goldberg brings over 20 years of experience across a broad range of finance, operations and communications areas, including treasury, investments, investor relations, strategy, business development, communications, customer service, and human resources.
+Amy Goldberg has been appointed Vice President Finance and Chief Financial Officer of Hebrew Union College-Jewish Institute of Religion, effective May 4, 2020.
+An innovative and results-oriented leader, Ms. Goldberg brings over 20 years of experience across a broad range of finance, operations and communications areas, including treasury, investments, investor relations, strategy, business development, communications, customer service, and human resources.
 She has consistently demonstrated her ability to develop talent, build relationships, and support all levels of an organization.

-Most recently, Goldberg was the Vice President and Assistant Treasurer, Global Treasury Planning at Pitney Bowes Inc. In this role she oversaw foreign exchange operations and risk management, cash management and investments, capital investments and allocation and debt management.
+Previously, Ms. Goldberg was the Vice President and Assistant Treasurer, Global Treasury Planning at Pitney Bowes Inc. In this role she oversaw foreign exchange operations and risk management, cash management and investments, capital investments, and debt management.
 She successfully implemented SAP, a global technology platform, to streamline Treasury operations, increase transparency and access to financial data, and improve cash forecasting.
 She also served as an officer of Pitney Bowes Bank Inc, B. Williams Funding Corp., Pitney Bowes International Holdings, Inc. and Pitney Bowes Funding SRL.

-Before joining Pitney Bowes, Goldberg performed financial analysis and capital markets research for IBM, Citicorp Investment Bank, the Federal Reserve Bank of NY, and Richco Capital.
-She holds a BA in Economics from the University of Pennsylvania and an MBA in Finance from Columbia Business School.
+Before joining Pitney Bowes, Ms. Goldberg performed financial analysis and capital markets research for IBM, Citicorp Investment Bank, the Federal Reserve Bank of NY, and Richco Capital.
+She holds a B.A. in Economics from the University of Pennsylvania and an M.B.A. in Finance from Columbia Business School.

-Since 2016, Goldberg has been a member of the Board of Directors of the Levitt Foundation in New York, supporting the empowerment of New York City children and youth to address food inequities in their own neighborhoods.
+Ms. Goldberg has been a member of the Board of Directors of the Levitt Foundation in New York since 2016 and in 2021 was appointed Treasurer.
+The Levitt Foundation supports the empowerment of New York City children and youth to address food inequities in their own neighborhoods.
 In her spare time, she volunteers at the Bronx Zoo and loves to play tennis, read, and travel.

-Goldberg lives in Westchester, NY with her husband Jonathan Goldberg, Director, Learning and Grant Operations at The Surdna Foundation, which seeks to foster sustainable communities in the United States that are guided by principles of social justice.
-They have three children: Kaitlin Goodale, who holds a PhD in Ecology and Evolutionary Biology and teaches at Grand View University in Des Moines, IA; Matthew Goldberg, who has an MBA and is the Director of Marketing for Mush Foods Inc. in Chicago, IL; and Victoria Barber, who holds a PhD in Physical Chemistry and is a postdoctoral researcher at MIT in Cambridge, MA.
+Ms. Goldberg lives in Westchester, NY with her husband Jonathan Goldberg, Director, Learning and Grant Operations at Surdna Foundation, which seeks to foster sustainable communities in the United States that are guided by principles of social justice.
+They have three children: Kaitlin Goodale, Ph.D., Assistant Professor of biology at Grand View University; Matthew Goldberg, M.B.A., Director eCommerce and Digital Marketing for Mush Foods Inc.; and Victoria Barber, Ph.D., Postdoctoral Researcher at MIT.